Xiaoze-Liu/EnvatoTest/envato-data-engineering-task/README.md

 All unit tests passed !

 **Linting**
-As required, core files in /src folder have been linted by Pylint
+As required, core files in /src folder have been linted by Pylint, all files are rated 10/10

 **Formating**
 As required, core files in /src folder have been formated by Python Black